knewplay/oop-fundamentals/oop_fundamentals.md

 ### Attributes and Methods

 In OOP, the key components of a class are its attributes and methods.
-Attributes describe the characteristics of an object (properties), while methods define what the object can do (actions).
+Attributes, which are the properties of an object, describe its characteristics.
+Methods define the actions an object can perform.
 Attributes are like variables that store data specific to an object.
-Methods, on the other hand, are functions that belong to a class and define the actions that that object can perform.
+Methods, on the other hand, are functions that belong to a class and define the actions that the object can perform.

 #### Example: Robot attributes and behaviors

 Imagine designing a class called `Robot`.
-This class a placeholder for what a robot is like (its attributes) and what it can do (its methods).
+This class is a placeholder for what a robot is like (its attributes) and what it can do (its methods).
 For example, a robot might have a name, color, and weight, and it can perform actions like introducing itself.

 ![Robot objects and their attributes](./figures/robot-class-objects.jpg) *A class called Robot, and two object instances of this class with their unique attributes.*

 One robot can be called "Tom", be blue, and weigh 40 lbs, and another robot can be named "Jerry", be red, and weigh 10 lbs.
-When you create objects, you can give it custom attributes.
-However, when it comes to methods, these are less customizable, as we can see that both objects have the same method, that is "Introduce".
+When you create objects, you can give them custom attributes.
+However, when it comes to methods, these are less customizable, as we can see that both objects have the same method, which is "Introduce".
 Nonetheless, each attribute and method is linked to a given object.
-For example, the `Introduce` method done by the first object, and the `Introduce` method done by the second object, are not the same method.
+For example, the `Introduce` method done by the first object and the `Introduce` method done by the second object are not the same method.
 They always apply to their respective object.

 #### Example: Student and Teacher attributes and behaviors